Skip to main content

 Special Enrollment Period (SEP)

-If you or your spouse are still working past 65 and covered by an employer or union group health plan, you qualify for a Special Enrollment Period.
-The SEP allows you to enroll in Part B without penalty any time while you have employer coverage, plus eight months after that coverage ends.
-This is different from COBRA or retiree coverage, those do not trigger an SEP.
-Review your situation with your employer's benefits office before delaying Part B.
+A Special Enrollment Period (SEP) lets you delay Medicare Part B without penalty if you or your spouse are still working past 65 and covered by an employer or union group health plan.
+The SEP allows you to enroll in Part B any time while you have that coverage, plus eight months after it ends.
+COBRA and retiree coverage do not trigger an SEP.
+Review your situation with your employer's benefits office before delaying Part B, and see our guide on Medicare when you retire for how this applies if you plan to work past 65.

 General Enrollment Period (GEP)

-If you miss your IEP and do not qualify for an SEP, you can enroll during the General Enrollment Period, which runs January 1 through March 31 each year.
-Coverage under the GEP begins July 1.
+If you miss your IEP and do not qualify for an SEP, you can enroll during the General Enrollment Period (GEP), which runs January 1 through March 31 each year, with coverage beginning July 1.
 Missing your IEP and relying on the GEP means a gap in coverage and likely a permanent Medicare late enrollment penalty on your Part B premium.

 What Happens After You Enroll in Parts A and B?